Master of Science in Nursing (MSN)—DNP Path Overview

 See the University Catalog for policy and degree plan information specific to this program.

-Note: At this time, residents of the following states may not enroll in this program: Hawaii, Louisiana, New Jersey, New York, North Dakota, Oregon, Tennessee, Utah, Washington, West Virginia, Guam, Puerto Rico, and Virgin Islands.
+Note: At this time, residents of the following states and territories may not enroll in this program: Hawaii, Louisiana, New Jersey, New York, North Dakota, Oregon, Tennessee, Utah, Washington, West Virginia, Guam, Puerto Rico, and Virgin Islands.
 In addition, international students are not eligible to enroll in this program.
 Residents of the District of Columbia may not enroll in the adult-gerontology acute care nurse practitioner concentration.